 Title of Paper

-Prompt: Do sweatshops and factories benefit communities and workers in developing countries (and even the United States)?
+Prompt: Do sweatshops and factories benefit communities and workers in developing countries (and even in the United States)?
 Or are they detrimental?
 How so?
 Can we possibly defend sweatshops?
 Explain your position.
-(See Kristoff and Wudunn, Klein, and Hendricks)
+(See Kristoff & Wudunn; Klein; Hendricks)

-Turbid air, dim light, loud noise and dirty environment were my first expression of a leather factory in Dongguan when I was 10 years old.
-My father has a company which is doing foreign trade with many other cooperative foreign companies.
-So, I was always on a business trip with my father when I didn’t have class.
-One time, my father took me to the leather factory to meet with the manager.
-It is a factory which process all kinds of leather good and export to the Middle East and the Europe.
-It was my first time to directly see how much efforts these workers need to make to feed their family and keep life.
-Before this experience, I didn’t know the goods we use in normal times are mostly made by a group of people working in such poor environment.
+Turbid air, dim light, loud noises, and a dirty environment were my first expressions of a leather factory in Dongguan, China, when I was 10 years old.
+My father has a company that trades with many cooperative foreign companies.
+I was always on a business trip with my father when I did not have classes.
+One time, my father took me to the leather factory to meet the manager.
+The factory processes all kinds of leather goods and exports them to the Middle East and Europe.
+It was my first time directly seeing how much effort these workers make just to feed their family and stay alive.
+Before this experience, I did not know the goods that we use so casually are manufactured mostly by a group of people working in such a poor environment.

 This leather factory is not a special case.
-Actually, there are numbers of factories in Dongguan or even in other developing counties run in the same way and produce the goods that we are very familiar with, such as some famous shoes and clothes brands – Nike, H&M. While these brands provide a lot of job opportunities in developing countries and sell their products with low prices, these “benefits” all base on low wages, poor working conditions and backward facilities for the workers, and some workers even have to endure some unequal treatment in order to keep their jobs.
-Since we are all consumers and enjoying the products made from workers “sweat”, we should respect them and there should be more international organization to help them to defend the rights they deserved.
+Actually, there are a number of factories in Dongguan or in developing counties that are run in the same way and produce goods with which we are very familiar, such as famous shoes and clothes brands Nike and H&M. While these brands provide job opportunities in developing countries and sell their products with low prices, these “benefits” are all based on low wages, poor working conditions, and inadequate facilities for the workers.
+Some workers even have to endure unequal treatment to keep their jobs.
+Since we are all consumers and enjoy the products made from workers’ “sweat,” we should respect them; there should be more international organizations to help defend the rights they deserve.

-Sweatshops are the companies which have bad conditions and low wages for the workers, and most of them are located in Asia.
-These factories mostly produce clothes, shoes, electronic products and the goods that people use a lot in daily life.
-The great majority of workers in sweatshops are from low income families.
-And working in sweatshop seems the best choice for them to earn money for living.
-The works in sweatshops are dangerous, and the workers work for very long time a day to make as much money as they can.
-So, they are usually very tired when they are working.
-This even increases the risk of working there.
-People from different world have different perspective about this phenomenon.
-People who are from the western world sitting in their living room and enjoying nice dinner cannot understand the difficulty of the poor labors in Asia.
-However, the Asian workers do not think the sweatshop provide unequal treatment to them.
-On the contrary, they are happy to have this opportunity to make money to improve their living standard.
+Sweatshops are companies that have bad working conditions and low wages, and most of them are located in Asia.
+These factories produce clothes, shoes, electronic products, and other goods that people use in daily life.
+The great majority of workers in sweatshops are from low-income families, and working in sweatshops seems the best choice for them to earn money.
+However, working in sweatshops is dangerous, and the workers have very long days to make as much money as they can.
+They are usually tired when they are working, which even increases the risk of working there.
+People from different worlds have different perspectives about this phenomenon.
+People from the Western world, sitting in their living room or enjoying a nice dinner, cannot understand the difficulty of the poor laborers in Asia.
+Nonetheless, the Asian workers themselves do not think the sweatshop provides unequal treatment to them; on the contrary, they are happy to have this opportunity to make money and improve their standard of living.